-Call us old fashioned but so many of us in the Sandwich Generation love the beautiful old church hymns as much as we love the contemporary praise and worship hymn songs and music.
-That's true even for many of us in the baby boomer generation who grew up on the Beatles, Donavan, and the Monkees.
-The old hymns are such a delightful and restful way for us to worship God as well as "taking every thought captive to the obedience of Christ."
-(2 Cor.
+Call us old fashioned but many of us in the Sandwich Generation love the beautiful old church hymns and songs as much as we love the contemporary praise and worship hymn songs and music.
+That’s true even for many of us in the baby boomer generation who grew up on the Beatles, Donavan, and the Monkees.
+The old hymns are such a delightful and restful way for us to worship God as well as “taking every thought captive to the obedience of Christ.“ (2 Cor.
 10:5)

-And some, like Rock of Ages Cleft For Me, are an extra special encouragement and comfort for those who are caring for elderly parents in their family who are reaching the end of their walk here on earth and can appreciate the sweet balm of the music as they are dealing with grief while handling the many questions from the hospital or hospice team.
-Don't you love these lyrics, "While I draw this fleeting breath, when mine eyes shall close in death, when I soar to worlds unknown, see Thee on thy judgment throne, Rock of Ages, cleft for me, let me hide myself in thee."
+And some old church hymns songs, like Rock of Ages Cleft For Me, are an extra special encouragement and comfort for those who are caring for elderly parents in their family who are reaching the end of their walk here on earth and can appreciate the sweet balm of the music as they are dealing with grief while handling the many questions from the hospital or hospice team.
+Don’t you love these lyrics, “While I draw this fleeting breath, when mine eyes shall close in death, when I soar to worlds unknown, see Thee on thy judgment throne, Rock of Ages, cleft for me, let me hide myself in thee.”

 As Paul told us in 2 Corinthians 5:8:

 “we are of good courage, I say, and prefer rather to be absent from the body and to be at home with the Lord”

 “For to me to live is Christ, and to die is gain.”

 It’s such a joy to also share these lovely old church hymns songs with our grandchildren.
 As we cultivate a love of the old blended with the delight of the new, we are sharing with them a rich history and heritage that will mean these favorite hymns will continue on – full of your own sweet family memories of times spent together.
 A special way of leaving a spiritual legacy in their hearts.